-ShowCalender function is displaying the calendar.
-You enter a year in the search box and when enter is pressed, how the calendar should be displayed is managed here.
-You set the background color which is grey here and can be changed in code as per your need.
-You also set the dimension of the calendar which is 550×600 here.
-Then you ask for input year in integer form.
-Once the user enters the year calendar content is fetched from the calendar module of python by passing the year as an argument.
+ShowCalender function displays the calendar.
+Here, you can manage how the calendar is displayed when you enter a year in the search box and press enter.
+You can set the background color, which is grey here and can be changed in the code as per your choice.
+You can also set the dimension of the calendar, which is 550×600 here.
+Then you can ask for the input year in integer form.
+Once the user enters the year, calendar content is fetched from the calendar module of python by passing the year as an argument.

 #Driver code if __name__=='__main__': new = Tk() new.config(background='grey') new.title("Calender") new.geometry("250x140") cal = Label(new, text="Calender",bg='grey',font=("times", 28, "bold")) #Label for enter year year = Label(new, text="Enter year", bg='dark grey') #text box for year input year_field=Entry(new) button = Button(new, text='Show Calender',fg='Black',bg='Blue',command=showCalender)